rm511130/PCF4CAS/README.md

 ### LAB-6: Installing the PKS Tile in Ops Manager

 Lab-6 involves some reading.
-No actual hands-on keyboard will be necessary until we proceed to Lab-7.
+Actual hands-on keyboard will only be necessary at the end of Lab-6.
 This is because the steps we describe below are for Operations to execute during the installation of PKS and during the creation of K8s Clusters.

 - K8s (Kubernetes) is an open-source platform for building platforms.
 It is a system for automating the deployment, scaling, and management of containerized applications.
 - Pivotal Container Service (PKS) enables operators to provision, operate, and manage enterprise-grade Kubernetes clusters using BOSH and Pivotal Ops Manager.